 I’d love to join them on the next trip, so it’s time to invest in the idea of scuba diving myself!
 Besides my immediate family, my cousin Chloe and her boyfriend have masters degrees in marine biology.
 They’ve been encouraging me to do a certification course in the UK.
 Here’s some of the options available to scuba – which I hope to do soon!

 Climate and your expectations about depth are the two main factors when choosing dive gear.
 Any dive centers will have rental equipment for tanks and mouth pieces, but investing in a wet and dry suit is ideal for serious divers.
-Most divers will need additional accessories such as fins, gloves, a dive knife and more.
+Most divers will need additional accessories such as fins, gloves, a dive knife like those you can get at wetheknives.com and more.

 Underwater cameras are pretty much a given as well alongside all the other essential equipment.
 I have a GoPro, but something made specifically for depths and light under the water would be ideal.
 A flash and sturdy handles are also key to great underwater images.

 Levels of scuba certification

 A basic open water certification is great for most divers who are starting out.
 This allows you to dive with a buddy (ALWAYS with a buddy) to a reasonable depth, around 120 feet maximum.
 Next up are more advanced courses to help you manage your surroundings, then later on can certify you to help your fellow dive buddies, or even lead a dive group.

 While I plan for the trip to Thailand, I thought a certification course could be fun to book.
 But with the nervousness over the idea of scuba, I think I’d be more comfortable in the UK or US.

 Scuba certification is a global test, so you can give it a try almost anywhere.
 But consider the conditions – for instance, does cold water drive you crazy?
 Maybe a pool test run first or somewhere in the Caribbean would be suitable.